ARTS-Laboratory/Paper-2026-FPGA-Deployable-Approximate-Topological-Framework/README.md

 Repository for the 2026 SMASIS paper "FPGA-deployable Approximate Topological Framework for Low-latency Change-point Detection in PCB Shock and Vibration Response."
 This repo includes three main folders:

-1- HLS: includes the design code for the FPGA.
+1. HLS
+   High-Level Synthesis (HLS) implementation used to evaluate FPGA deployment feasibility of the proposed Fast-TDA framework.
+While FPGA implementation details are not the primary focus of the paper, these files were developed to verify that the algorithm can be synthesized and deployed in a hardware-accelerated environment.

+2. MATLAB
-2- code: includes the MATLAB code for the Fast-TDA algorithm, data, and a video clip of the ellipse fitting process over time.
+   MATLAB implementation of the Fast-TDA algorithm, supporting datasets, and a video demonstrating the ellipse-fitting process over time.

-3- Mathematics: includes the mathematical derivation of the Fast TDA in detail.
+3. Mathematics
+   Detailed mathematical derivations and theoretical development of the Fast-TDA framework.

+4. Media
-4- media: includes the QR code for the GitHub address related to this paper.
+   Supplemental media, including the QR code linking to this repository.

 Reference paper